pjc42/summarytools/README.md

 ## News

+Version 0.6.5 is now on CRAN, fixing several issues present in version 0.6.
+See README file for more details.
+The new version includes a vignette which complements the introduction on this page.
+You can find the vignette here: http://rpubs.com/dcomtois/summarytools_vignette

 Version 0.6.9 [in development](https://github.com/dcomtois/summarytools/tree/dev) adds a new cross-tabulation function, `ctable()`.
 Also, the variables are now correctly labelled when using with() and/or by().
 It's a work-in-progress, and feedback is most welcome.
 To try it out, use `devtools::install_github("dcomtois/summarytools", ref="dev")`.

-Version 0.6.5 is now on CRAN, fixing several issues present in version 0.6.
-See README file for more details.
-The new version includes a vignette which complements the introduction on this page.
-You can find the vignette here: http://rpubs.com/dcomtois/summarytools_vignette
+_Other features soon to come:_ ability to combine into a single html report the results of as many tables as wanted, including results nested in "by" objects.

 ## What is summarytools?